-You can add new authors to WordPress in the Users screen (Users > Add New) …
+Users get assigned the role of ‘author’ in WordPress using the Users screen (Users > Add New) …

 (Users panel – WordPress)

-When a user assigned the role of author logs into WordPress and creates a new post, authorship of the post is then attributed to them …
+When a user assigned an ‘author’ role logs into the site and creates a new post, authorship of that post is then attributed to them …

-We cover how to add authors and other types of users to WordPress in another tutorial.
+We explain how to add new authors to WordPress in another tutorial.

-In this tutorial, we explain how to change post authors using a number of different methods, like:
+In this tutorial, we show you how to change WordPress post authors using the following methods:

-- Keeping the same author but changing their display name (i.e. ‘published by’ name),
+- Keeping the same post authors but changing the ‘published by’ display name,

-- Assigning posts to different authors using the Post Editor feature (single posts),
+- Assigning posts to other authors using the Post Editor feature (individual post change),

 Let’s go through each of these methods.

-Let’s say that you decide to edit the name displaying on all posts you’ve written to a different name.
+Let’s say that you want to edit the name displaying on all of the posts that you have created to a different name.

 The reason for this could be because:

-- You were set up with a username like ”admin” and you would like to publish posts under your real name,
+- You were set up with a username like ”admin” or “editor” and you want to publish posts under your real name,

-- You would like to publish posts using an alias (i.e. a pen name),
+- You would like to publish posts using a pen name,

-So, for example, let’s say that your posts look like this …
+So, for example, let’s say that all of your posts look like this …

-But you want to change the post author name to this …
+But you would like the post author name changed to this …